Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

   .writeTo(sink)
 ```

-Similarly the {scaladoc}`com.raphtory.sinks.PulsarSink` can used to write results directly to
+Similarly the {scaladoc}`com.raphtory.sinks.PulsarSink` can be used to write results directly to
 [Pulsar](https://pulsar.apache.org) topics.
-Where the user gives the Topic as an argument when creating the
+The user gives the Topic as an argument when creating the
 {scaladoc}`com.raphtory.sinks.PulsarSink` object:

 ```scala